 Most Darius games however, make it easy for you to keep your dumb bomb upgrades, which, in Darius Gaiden, becomes a homing missile in the top level (and actually does contain quite a wallop).
 Also, in G-Darius, when you continue, the powerups given alternate between regular powerups and full-bar powerups for ALL upgrades.
 Not to mention that the shot is also given a bar powerup unlike in Gaiden, which means once you get the wave shot, you will never lose it no matter how much you die.

-The original Castlevania is rather nasty with this trope.
+The original Castlevania on NES is rather nasty with this trope.
 Each area is divided into three stages, and dying takes you back to the beginning of the current stage.
 Losing all your lives makes you restart the area from scratch.
 Both situations have their disadvantages; continuing means you have to retrace all those steps while preserving your life count, however this is also required to gain certain advantages.
 In most areas, the Game-Breaking, boss-slaughtering Holy Water only appears in its first stage.
 This is especially horrible in the fifth area (Stages 13-15), where dying on Stage 14 or 15 means you'll have to fight Death the hard way.
 Also, your whip gets downgraded back to the weak leather whip, and while the normal-length chain whip is usually in the first candle you destroy, you need to rack up 8 hearts again just to get the long chain whip.

 While Castlevania II Simons Quest allows you to literally respawn in the same spot you died, it also drops your heart count to zero.
 This can be a real pain in the ass when you're trying to save up for a whip upgrade, since hearts are used for currency and ammunition.
 Especially so if you're trying to get all the endings, since they're determined by how much time passes.
 Having to re-grind for an essential item or whip upgrade can potentially break your chances should night fall, forcing you to wait until the stores re-open.
 Luckily, this is much less of a problem when it happens inside one of the mansions, as the In-Universe Game Clock only runs when outdoors, giving you as much time as you need to regain your hearts until you exit.